Perhentian Islands © Jpatokal

-They are located within the Terengganu Marine Park and offer a largely undeveloped tropical paradise with stretches of white sand, wildlife, and nearby coral reefs.
+The islands are located within the Terengganu Marine Park and offer a largely undeveloped tropical paradise with stretches of white sand, wildlife, and nearby coral reefs.
 Diving and snorkelling trips around the islands are offered and the water is so clean and clear that you can snorkel off the beach.
 Perhentian Besar offers more upmarket accommodation than its neighbour.
 Three Coves Bay, on the north coast, is the best place to watch turtles between May and September.
-There is not much in the way of nightlife on either island as no alcohol is allowed.

 The islands can be reached from the town of Kuala Besut; taxi boats shuttle visitors between the two islands.
-The east coast monsoon often renders the islands inaccessible between November and January.
+Note that the east coast monsoon often renders the islands inaccessible between November and January.